 How Technology Helps

-There’s no one single solution to fix the labor shortage crisis in manufacturing; instead, effective strategies will involve a comprehensive, multi-department approach.
-Regardless of the approach they take to address the challenge, organizations must continue to adapt to the “new normal” of the post-pandemic work environment, one in which workers will continue to have more power than ever before.
-The companies that prioritize their employees will, unmistakably, position themselves for success, while those that don’t will almost certainly continue to struggle.
+There’s no single solution to fix the labor shortage crisis in manufacturing; instead, effective strategies will involve a comprehensive, multi-department approach.
+However they address it, organizations must continue to adapt to unlock new coverage possibilities, expand their workforce capacity, and accommodate workers’ needs.
+The companies that consciously invest in these areas will undoubtedly position themselves for success, while those that don’t will almost certainly continue to struggle.
 Some of those necessary shifts won’t happen overnight, of course, as INEOS’s Andrews-Simmons explains.
 “It takes about five years just to affect a true cultural change in an organization,” she says.

 But manufacturing leaders and workforce managers should also take note that an opportunity already exists to boost immediate improvement: rethinking the employee schedule.
-Technology-driven solutions enable tailor-fit employee scheduling, higher worker job satisfaction, and continuous optimization.
-Technology also allows organizations to easily manage employees with limited work schedules, including part-time employees and temp labor, by providing a seamless, efficient way to optimize their schedules in context with the rest of the workforce.
+Technology-driven solutions enable adaptive workforce operations, higher job satisfaction, and optimized coverage.
+Technology also allows organizations to easily supplement their workforce with contingent labor such as part-time, contract, and temp labor.

 This ebook explores labor shortage challenges in manufacturing, including its effect on operations and the workforce.
 It also offers actionable takeaways operations leaders can utilize to improve the agility and resiliency of their workforce — despite the labor shortage.